Computational-Morphogenomics-Group/TensionMap/README.md

 conda env create -f tensionmap-minimal.yml -n tensionmap
 ```

 To run the other post-inference analysis scripts found in the Tutorials section, create a conda environment using `tensionmap-full.yml` instead.
-This installs libraries for integrated analysis with gene expression data, such as `scanpy` and `MUSE`.
+This installs libraries for integrated analysis with gene expression data, such as `scanpy` and `Phenograph`.

 You can activate the environment using `conda activate tensionmap`.
 To use TensionMap in a python script, first add the `src` directory to `sys.path`, then import as normal: